Non-degree and Guest Students and Scholars

 Wayne State University – University of Michigan Dual Registration

 Students enrolled at either Wayne State University or the University of Michigan may elect a course or courses in the other institution if the course fits their program but is not available in their home institution.
 The student must have written approval of the department chairperson in their major area at the home college and the approval of their Dean.
 The election must also be approved by the department which offers the course.
 Students desiring to participate in Wayne State University – University of Michigan dual registration should obtain the necessary forms from the Registrar’s office at each university.
-For more information contact Sally Carpenter in U-M’s Registrar’s Office.
+For more information, contact the U-M Registrar’s Office.

 0120 Rackham Building